-- A. Credit risk refers to the risk of financial loss of the Group arising from default by the clients or counterparties of financial instruments under contract obligations, and the defaults are accounts receivable. - B. The management of credit risk is established with a Group perspective.
-According to the Company's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+- A. Credit risk refers to the risk of financial loss of the Company arising from default by the clients or counterparties of financial instruments under contract obligations, and the defaults are accounts receivable. - B. The management of credit risk is established with a Company perspective.
+According to the Company's credit policy, each local entity in the Company is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Office of the General Manager.
-The utilization of credit limits is regularly monitored. - C. The Group uses IFRS 9 to provide an assumption that if a contract payment is overdue for more than 90 days in accordance with the agreed payment terms, it is considered a breach of contract. - D. The Group uses IFRS 9 to provide the following assumption as a basis for determining whether there is a significant increase in the credit risk of financial instruments after the original recognition: - If the contract payment is overdue for more than 30 days in accordance with the agreed payment terms, the credit risk of the financial asset is significantly increased since the original recognition. - E. The Group categorizes the accounts receivable from customers based on their nature.
-The provision matrix and the loss ratio method are adopted as the basis for estimating the expected credit loss. - F. The Group may write off the amount of financial assets that cannot be reasonably expected to be recovered after recourse.
-However, the Group will still continue the recourse to protect the rights of the claims.
-For the year ended December 31, 2021 and 2010, the Group has no creditor's rights that have been written off but are involved in recourse. - G. The Group has included the global economic indicators and signals and estimated the loss allowance for notes receivable and accounts (including the interested parties) based on the loss rates built according to historic and current data.
+The utilization of credit limits is regularly monitored. - C. The Company adopts the above assumption provided by the IFRS 9 that if a contract payment is overdue for more than 90 days in accordance with the agreed payment terms, it is considered a breach of contract. - D. The Company adopts the following assumption provided by the IFRS 9 as a basis for determining whether there is a significant increase in the credit risk of financial instruments after the original recognition: - If the contract payment is overdue for more than 30 days in accordance with the agreed payment terms, the credit risk of the financial asset is significantly increased since the original recognition. - E. The Company categorizes the accounts receivable from customers based on their nature.
+The provision matrix and the loss ratio method are adopted as the basis for estimating the expected credit loss. - F. The Company may write off the amount of financial assets that cannot be reasonably expected to be recovered after recourse.
+However, the Company will still continue the recourse to protect the rights of the claims.
+For the year ended December 31, 2021 and 2020, the Company has no creditor's rights that have been written off but are involved in recourse. - G. The Company has included the global economic indicators and signals and estimated the loss allowance for notes receivable and accounts (including the interested parties) based on the loss rates built according to historic and current data.
 The provision matrix and loss rate as of December 31, 2021 and 2020 are show as follows:

-December 31, 2021 Expected rate of loss Total book value Allo wance for losses Not overdue 0.02%~0.17% \$ 116,465 \$ 294 Overdue within 30 days $0.21\%\sim2.08\%$ - - Overdue 31 to 60 days $0.21\%\sim2.12\%$ - - Overdue 61 to 90 days 0.80%~8% - - Overdue 91 10%~100% 18,345 18,345 = \$ 134,810 \$ 18,639 December 31, 2020 Expected rate of loss Total book value Allo wance for losses Not overdue $0.02\% \sim 0.20\%$ \$ 105,899 \$ 285 Overdue within 30 days $0.25\% \sim 2.46\%$ 105 9 Overdue 31 to 60 days $0.25\% \sim 2.50\%$ - - Overdue 61 to 90 days $0.68\% \sim 6.67\%$ - - Overdue 91 10%~100%
+December 31, 2021 Expected rate of loss Total book value Allo wance for losses

+Not overdue 0.02%~0.17% \$ 346,246 \$ 294

+Overdue within 30 days 0.21%~2.08% 35,945 -

+Overdue 31 to 60 days 0.21%~2.12% - -

+Overdue 61 to 90 days 0.80%~8.00% - -

+Overdue 91 10%~100% 18,345 18,345

+\$ 400,536 \$ 18,639

+December 31, 2021 Expected rate of Total book value Allov wance for losses

+loss

+Not overdue 0.02%~0.17% \$ 248,047 \$ 287

+Overdue within 30 days 0.25%~2.46% 80,690 7

+Overdue 31 to 60 days 0.25%~2.50% 22,009 -

+Overdue 61 to 90 days 0.68%~6.67% - -

+Overdue 91 10%~100%

+\$ 350,746 294